Data highlight

 Someone who is incarcerated has been charged with or convicted of breaking a law and placed in a jail, prison, or other correctional institution.

 When Oklahoma women are incarcerated, they are unable to work and do not have access to comprehensive healthcare.
-This may be part of the reason that when compared to the general population, their mental and physical health is worse while behind bars and even after being released.
+Further, women have specific needs that prisons/jails struggle to address, such as necessary menstrual products, birth control, and medication/treatment for pregnancy or menopause.
+Oklahoma, in particular, is one of 25 states with no law mandating that period products be offered in prisons.
+Taken together, these factors partially explain why, when compared to the general population, their mental and physical health is worse while incarcerated and after being released.

-Finally, incarcerated women are separated from their families, and over half of women in state prisons have a child under the age of 18.
-Children of incarcerated parents are more likely to live in poverty and experience homelessness.
-They are also five times more likely to enter the criminal justice system, continuing a cycle of intergenerational incarceration (see ACEs Reported).
+Finally, incarcerated women are often separated from their families, creating poor health outcomes for mother and child.
+More than 60% of women in state prisons have a child under the age of 18.
+Research has found that children of incarcerated parents are more likely to live in poverty and experience homelessness, and six times more likely to enter the criminal justice system themselves, continuing a cycle of intergenerational incarceration.

 This issue brief was written by Metriarch staff as part of our Data Lookbook.